hakimel/reveal.js/micropython.md

 ---

-## Components We're Covering
+## Components We are Covering

+- Network programming with ESP8266
 - LEDs (Light Emitting Diodes)
 - Buttons
 - Servos
-- Network programming with ESP8266

 ---

 Feel free to select the components you like most and complete the challenges that most interest you

+--

+## Adafruit HUZZAH ESP8266 Breakout - pinout

 ---

+# Getting started

+---

-# Getting started PyBoard
+## Getting started PyBoard

 Zero conf